dAppBridge/dAppBridge-Client/README.md

 A simple method similar to the JavaScript method setTimeout allowing you to time requests to your Solidity Smart Contracts methods.

-The signature for a timeout method is a simple empty method, with our unique protection modifier **only_dAppBridge**
+The signature for a timeout method is a simple method with one param (bytes32 key), with our unique protection modifier **only_dAppBridge**

 Example: